Phil Hornby

 Phil Hornby is a British news reporter who currently works for ITV Meridian in the South East of England.

 Hornby is Meridian's Political Editor.
-Previously, he was the main news presenter for the South East version of the programme Meridian Tonight (now ITV News Meridian) alongside colleague Charlotte Hawkins but they have both moved on to other roles in news.
+Previously, he was the main news presenter for the South East version of the programme Meridian Tonight (now ITV News Meridian) alongside colleague Charlotte Hawkins but they have both moved on to other roles in the news.
 In addition, Hornby presents the local political programme The Last Word.
-Prior to joining ITV Meridian, Hornby worked for predecessor TVS.
+Prior to joining ITV Meridian, Hornby worked for its predecessor TVS.